KyleDusch/Prompt/README.md

 # Prompt
 Using ChatGPT and persona prompt style to create a simple Pytorch application that a user can implement with zero coding experience.
-The genesis of the project was to take a tool extremely complex, a machine learning based language and using Prompt Engineering and Openai/ChatGPT provide an easy guide and explanation with immediate usability.
+The genesis of the project was to take an extremely complex tool such as Pytorch (a machine learning based language ), and using Prompt Engineering and Openai/ChatGPT provide an easy guide and explanation with immediate usability.

-Prompt Engineering is the idea of training an AI model from inputs to produce certain desired outputs (Taken from Prompt Engineering for AI, Coursera.
+Prompt Engineering is the idea of training an AI model from inputs to produce certain desired outputs.
+(Taken from Prompt Engineering for AI, Coursera).

-Pytorch is a machine learning based language and the easiest to use and perform tasks with instead of Keras, Tensorflow and even ONNX, as Pytorch is more of a scripting style language.
+Machine is still in its infancy, usually requrining multiple years of studying and advanced degrees in order to contribute at the macro, company or research level.
+I wanted to take Pytorch which is a machine learning based language but the easiest to use and perform tasks with instead of Keras, Tensorflow and even ONNX, as Pytorch is more of a scripting style language.

 ![ChatGPT](https://img.shields.io/badge/chatGPT-74aa9c?style=for-the-badge&logo=openai&logoColor=white)